AndriiBilych/console-2d-engine/README.md

 Command and CommandHistory classes for the use of undo/redo functionality and recording certain events

 The entire engine is written in the header Engine.h.
 To use the engine a project class must inherit from the Engine class.
-See projects for details.
+Every project inherits from an Engine class.

+Console width, height and buffer size in console defaults and properties must be set to the same values that an engine constructor sets in project's main file.
+See mainChess.cpp, mainSnake.cpp, mainLife.cpp, etc for details.
+Otherwise the scrollbars will appear on the console window

 Projects:
 - Chess engine